 What Are BCAAs?

-BCAA stands for Branched Chain Amino Acid.
-BCAAs are commonly referred to as the building blocks of proteins.
+BCAA stands for Branched Chain Amino Acids.
+Amino acids are commonly referred to as the building blocks of protein.

 TRY THE FIT BODY APP FREE FOR 7 DAYS!
 DOWNLOAD NOW.

 There are 20 different kinds of amino acids, 11 of which are non-essential and 9 of which are essential.
 Non-essential means your body can make them itself, therefore they are not essential to the human diet.
 Essential means your body cannot make them, therefore we must find them in food.

 The three highlighted essential amino acids, isoleucine, leucine, and valine, are what you see mentioned most often in the context of BCAAs and fitness.
 While all BCAAs play a role in protecting your muscle, these three in particular are what aid in the healing and recovery of broken down muscle.
 If you ever find yourself feeling sore for days at a time on a consistent basis, that’s a sign you could be lacking in proper nutrition, specifically BCAAs.